Khusheeey/pull-trail/README.md

 # pull-trail
-I'm trying to learn to use GIT by pulling this
+I'm trying to learn to use GIT by pulling this (Pray)